IronCoreLabs/ironcorelabs.github.io/technology/index.md

 For example, consider the case where we have a Top Secret document and only want users with Top Secret clearance to read it.
 Suppose Alice and Bob both are members of the TopSecret group.
 Alice shares a document with the TopSecret group by encrypting the document directly to that group's public key.
 We use envelope encryption, so an AES-256 symmetric key encrypts the document and that key is itself encrypted to the TopSecret group public key.

 When Bob wants to decrypt the document, he has to send the document envelope to IronCore for transformation.
 IronCore's service takes the encrypted document key and transforms it so that Bob will be able to decrypt it with his key.
 At no point in that process does IronCore have access to the unencrypted document key.
 Nor could IronCore perform the transformation for a user who isn't a member of the TopSecret group.
-When Bob gets the transformed data back, he decrypts it locally with his private key, and gets the AES key that decrypts the document.
+When Bob gets the transformed data back, he decrypts it locally with his private key and gets the AES key that decrypts the document.
 All of this happens in a fraction of a second.

 ### Group Management